I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ne-rilapitypes-rilphonebookansoperation.md

 ---
-UID: NE.rilapitypes.RILPHONEBOOKANSOPERATION
+UID: NE:rilapitypes.RILPHONEBOOKANSOPERATION
 title: RILPHONEBOOKANSOPERATION
 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilphonebookansoperation_2.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: ce1d2d09-64a3-40a9-b24b-66edbd34d637
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: RILPHONEBOOKANSOPERATION, RILPHONEBOOKANSOPERATION
 ms.prod: windows-hardware
 ms.technology: windows-devices